What Is the Church of the Bible?

 The Church Established

 The church was established by Christ in the city of Jerusalem in about 30 AD.
 Long before this, however, prophets of the Old Testament foretold of its coming.
-Isaiah prophesied that the church would come in the "last days" (close of the Old Testament era) and that it would begin at "Jerusalem" (Isaiah 2:2-4).
+Isaiah prophesied that the church would come in the "last days" (close of the Old Testament era) and that it would begin at Jerusalem (Isaiah 2:2-4).

 On Pentecost, just fifty days after Christ's crucifixion, the church came into existence.
 As Jesus had promised, the Holy Spirit was sent to his apostles to enable them to powerfully proclaim the gospel (Acts 2:1-4).
 On that day about 3000 people accepted it by being baptized for the "remission of sins" and as a result they were "added" to the church by the Lord.
 In the following days more people were continually being "added" to the church (Acts 2:41,47).

 Jesus had earlier told his apostles that the church would spread beyond Jerusalem and into the far reaches of the world!
 "And ye shall be witnesses to me both in Jerusalem, and in Judea, and in Samaria, and unto the uttermost part of the earth" (Acts 1:8).
-The book of Acts was given to reveal, in part, the story of this tremendous spread of the church.
+The book of Acts was given, in part, to reveal the story of this tremendous spread of the church.

 The Church Identified